Richard Cecil (poet)

 Richard Cecil is an American poet born on March 14, 1944, in Baltimore and lived in Richmond, Virginia.
 He graduated from Indiana University, later marrying Maura Stanton in 1971.
-Previously teaching at Rhodes College, currently teaching at Indiana University as a lecturer on the subject of creative writing as well as teaching in the Hutton Honors College on the same subject.
+Previously teaching at Rhodes College, currently teaching at Indiana University Bloomington as a lecturer on the subject of creative writing as well as teaching in the Hutton Honors College on the same subject.
 His work has appeared in American Poetry Review, Crab Orchard Review, Poetry, Ploughshares, New England Review, The Georgia Review, Missouri Review, Southern Review, River Styx, and the Virginia Quarterly Review.

 Life

 Born on March 14, 1944, in Baltimore, Cecil married Maura Stanton in 1971, and lived in Richmond, Virginia.
 He graduated from Indiana University.